-WHEREAS, Sudden Unexplained Death in Childhood (SUDC) is the sudden and unexpected death of a child over the age of 12 months that remains unexplained after a thorough case investigation is conducted, including performance of a complete autopsy, examination of the death scene, and review of the child’s medical history; and
+WHEREAS, Sudden Unexplained Death in Childhood (SUDC) is a category of death in children between the ages of 1 and 18 that remains unexplained after a thorough case investigation is conducted, including performance of a complete autopsy, examination of the death scene, and review of the clinical history; and

-WHEREAS, in 2017, there were approximately 389 cases of SUDC in the United States between the ages of 1 to 19 – including 243 children under the age of 5 – who die without any clear cause or explanation; and
+WHEREAS, each year there are approximately 400 cases of SUDC in the United States – including more than 200 children between the ages of 1 and 4 – who die without any clear cause or explanation; and

 WHEREAS, while less common than Sudden Infant Death Syndrome (SIDS), which occurs before the first birthday, SUDC is an important health concern that deserves increased public awareness and research; and

-WHEREAS, at the present time, there is no way to prevent SUDC, as its causes are unknown; and
+WHEREAS, there is currently no way to predict or prevent SUDC as its cause is unknown; and

-WHEREAS, the Commonwealth of Virginia recognizes the dedicated efforts of organizations such as the SUDC Foundation, medical professionals, and volunteers who are working to better understand the causes of sudden unexplained death, improve the health of infants and children, and provide much needed hope and support for families grieving the heartbreaking sudden unexplained death of a child; and
+WHEREAS, the Commonwealth of Virginia recognizes the dedicated efforts of organizations such as the SUDC Foundation, medical professionals, medicolegal death investigators, and volunteers who are working to better understand the causes of sudden unexplained death, improve the health of infants and children, and provide much-needed hope and support for families grieving the heartbreaking sudden, unexplained death of a child; and

 WHEREAS, Sudden Unexplained Death in Childhood Awareness Month provides an opportunity to honor the memory of the young lives that ended too soon, show encouragement and support for the families and loved ones forever devastated by their loss, and increase public awareness of SUDC and the ongoing search for answers;